pydata/xarray/design_notes/named_array_design_doc.md

 Since the new named-array is envisioned to contain the core features of Xarray's variable, existing code using Variable from Xarray should be able to switch to named-array with minimal changes.
 However, there are several potential issues related to backward compatibility:

 * **API Changes**: as the Variable is decoupled from Xarray and moved into named-array, some changes to the API may be necessary.
-These changes might include differences in function signature, etc. These changes could breaking existing code that relies on the current API and associated utility functions (e.g. `as_variable()`)
+These changes might include differences in function signature, etc. These changes could break existing code that relies on the current API and associated utility functions (e.g. `as_variable()`).
+The `xarray.Variable` object will subclass `NamedArray`, and provide the existing interface for compatibility.

 ## Detailed Description